WHAT IS A TEXT RESPONSE?

 - Construct your essay

 Once you have established an outline for your paper, you’ll need to respond using the basic elements of every strong essay, a strong introductory statement.

-In the case of a reaction paper, the first senetence should contain the title of the object to which you are responding, and the name of the author / creator / publisher
+In the case of a reaction paper, the first sentence should contain the title of the object to which you are responding and the name of the author/creator/publisher

-The last sentence of your introductory papragraph should contain your stance or position on the subject you are writing about.
+The last sentence of your introductory paragraph should contain your stance or position on the subject you are writing about.

 There’s no need to feel shy about expressing your own opinion in a response, even though it may seem strange to write “I feel” or “I believe” in an essay.